Creative Grad Party Ideas: The Special Touches

 - Graduation cap chocolates – Try this easy no-bake option that includes peanut butter cups, thin mints, and a little bit of colored frosting.

-- Pirouline diplomas – This recipe is extra simple – just tie a small piece of twine or ribbon around a Pirouline cookie to make it look like a diploma.
+- Pirouline diplomas – This recipe is super simple – just tie a small piece of twine or ribbon around a Pirouline cookie to make it look like a diploma.

 Don’t forget the little extras – they can make your graduate’s experience even more memorable.
 We’ve outlined a few below: